Vulnicura Live

-Vulnicura Live is a live album by Icelandic singer-songwriter Björk featuring 14 songs performed during her 2015 Vulnicura Tour.
+Vulnicura Live is a live album by Icelandic singer-songwriter Björk featuring 14 songs performed during her 2015 Vulnicura tour featuring The Heritage Orchestra.
 The original release was available exclusively through Rough Trade record shops in very limited quantities and is published by One Little Indian.
 Its online allotment quickly sold out but a limited number of CDs and LPs were available at Rough Trade brick and mortar stores on release day.
 The sets are now out of print.
-The album was followed 8 months later by a standard commercial release featuring an altered track order and new artwork taken during the Vulnicura Tour.
+The album was followed 8 months later by a standard commercial release featuring an altered track order and new artwork taken during the Vulnicura tour.